 Need a flat beer though for cooking, removing stains or getting slugs out of your garden?
 Here is an easy guide on how to make a flat beer.

 Typically beer will result in the "skunked beer" flavor when it is light-struck.
 And the most common types of beers to become light-struck are those in green or clear bottles like Heiniken or Corona.

 A beer is more succeptable to becoming light-struck when ultraviolet light rays permeate the bottle and interact with the hops in the beer.

 Bottles kept out of sunlight and UV lights can prevent this from occurring.
 What is more concerning is that Beer Advocate says that "bottled beer can become light-struck in less than one minute in bright sun, after a few hours in diffuse daylight and in a few days under normal florescent lighting."
+Wow - that's quick.